ferd/recon/README.md

     - Allow `sbcs_to_mbcs/0` to take the arguments `current` and `max`.
-    - Added unit conversion function `set_unit/1`, which allows to get the `recon_alloc` results in bytes (default), kilobytes, megabytes, and kilobytes, to help with readability.
+    - Added unit conversion function `set_unit/1`, which allows to get the `recon_alloc` results in bytes (default), kilobytes, megabytes, and gigabytes, to help with readability.
   - Updated the internal rebar version, if anybody were to use it.
   - `recon:port_info/1` no longer includes the `parallelism` option by default within the `meta` category as this would hurt backwards compatibility on